Deepti1206/deepti1206.github.io/docs/index.md

 Individual cities and groupings of cities, as well as other stakeholders, might have used this high-quality, small-area epidemiologic data to assist create and implement effective and focused prevention programs, identify developing health problems, and establish and monitor critical health targets.
 City planners and elected officials, for example, may have wished to utilize this information to target neighborhoods with high rates of smoking or other health-risk behaviors for successful interventions.

-The data is heavily skewed in favor of a few states.
-We can’t assume that what works in California will work in Alaska for a variety of reasons, including culture, legislation, and weather.
-However, only one city was studied in 11 states, whereas California had 83.
-As a result, the client’s location may have an impact on the accuracy of my findings.
-This occurred as a result of the study’s initial focus on the country’s largest cities, followed by the addition of a few more to ensure that every state was covered.
-Given this, it’s natural if you’re concerned about how this would affect a small community.

 The good thing about the dataset is that it is organized in a dataframe hence making it easier for analysis.
 However, the dataset is not clean i.e there are unnecessary and null values in the data set that needs to be cleaned.
 Hence, we will do a data cleaning for accurate analysis and predictions.
 The dataset is available in the public domain making it easier for researchers and analysts to use it and make recommendations to the relevant stakeholders.

-Here we are trying to find tyhe solution for the given questions:
+**Here we are trying to find tyhe solution for the given questions:**

-* Does the city make a difference in how much a population uses preventative services?
+**-Does the city make a difference in how much a population uses preventative services?**
-* Can Cities Impact Healthy Behaviors?
+**-Can Cities Impact Healthy Behaviors?**
-* What can the city do to drive greater use of the services?
+**-What can the city do to drive greater use of the services?**

 To answer the above questions, we will start looking at the data first and try to interpret the data using different statistical measures.